basselsamo/bae-store/backlog.md

   - [x] Login functionality is implemented.
   - [x] Passwords are securely hashed using bcrypt.
   - [] Users can reset their password when they forget it via a link sent to their email address.

+## Sprint 09

+#### Ticket 1: Implement User Authentication with Passport.js
+- **Description:** Implement user authentication using Passport.js, either by means of the “local” strategy or an external authentication provider.
+- **Acceptance Criteria:**
+  - [] User authentication implemented with Passport.js.
+  - [] Users can log in using the implemented strategy.
+  - [] Integration with the chosen authentication provider is functional.

+### Topic of the Week: Passport.js
+- **Description:** Find a user story which relies on authenticated users and implement it with the help of the Passport library.
+Optionally include authentication with the help of an external authentication provider such as Google, Twitter, or Facebook.
+- **Acceptance Criteria:**
+  - [] User story relying on authenticated users is implemented with Passport.js.
+  - [] Optional: Authentication with an external provider is included and functional.

+## Additional Story (Sprint 09)

+### Ticket: Implement Product Filtering Feature
+- **Description:** Implement a feature allowing users to filter products based on criteria such as brand, year, gender, etc.
+- **Acceptance Criteria:**
+  - [x] Users can filter products using various criteria.
+  - [x] Filtered results are displayed correctly.
+  - [x] The feature is fully integrated into the product listing page.